Home > Europe Long Stay Visa Requirements > Applying for a Long-Stay Visa for France (2026)

 If your employer is sending you to France, congratulations!

-For work assignments exceeding 90 days, your employer will need to secure a French work permit.
+For work assignments longer than 90 days, your employer will need to secure a French work permit.
 Depending on the length of your stay, you may need to apply for a travailleur temporaire visa (temporary worker visa).

 The France-Visas website will be able to tell you specific requirements surrounding this visa, including which documents you will need to include to apply.